Aliases for LAMA1 Gene

 GeneCards Summary for LAMA1 Gene

 LAMA1 (Laminin Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with LAMA1 include poretti-boltshauser syndrome and ataxia-intellectual disability-oculomotor apraxia-cerebellar cysts syndrome.
-Among its related pathways are Degradation of the extracellular matrix and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
-GO annotations related to this gene include receptor binding and glycosphingolipid binding.
-An important paralog of this gene is LAMC2.
+Diseases associated with LAMA1 include Poretti-Boltshauser Syndrome and Myopia.
+Among its related pathways are ERK Signaling and Microglia Activation During Neuroinflammation: Overview.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and glycosphingolipid binding.
+An important paralog of this gene is LAMA2.

 Binding to cells via a high affinity receptor, laminin is thought to mediate the attachment, migration and organization of cells into tissues during embryonic development by interacting with other extracellular matrix components.